 Two Britons are captured and enslaved by invading Romans and taken to Rome.
 Hengist Pod creates useless inventions, while Horsa is a brave and cunning fighter.
-One of their first encounters in Rome leaves Hengist being mistaken for a fighter, and gets drafted into the Royal Guard to protect Cleopatra.
+One of their first encounters in Rome leaves Hengist being mistaken for a fighter, and gets drafted into the Royal Guard to protect Caesar.
 Cleo doesn't want him around and plots for his sudden demise...Written by

 Simon N. McIntosh-Smith <Simon.N.Smith@cs.cf.ac.uk>

 3 of 3 people found this review helpful.

 Was this review helpful to you?

 | Report this